comp110-21s/comp110-21s-workspace/README.md

    - Mac: `Command+Shift+P`
 2. Begin typing in `Git: Pull From...` and press `Enter` once it is the first option.
 3. Begin typing in `origin` and press `Enter` once it is the first option.
-   - If you do not see "upstream" as an option, follow the "Setup Upstream" instructions below.
 4. Press enter with `origin/master` as the first option.
 5. This downloads the latest course materials!
 It will succeed silently, so if nothing appears to happen it worked (and any new files will be available in the file explorer).
 If there was an error, you would see an error message pop up.